ops-center/alerts/charts/mongodb/remedy.md

   - Check for slow queries using `db.currentOp()` command
   - Check database pod logs
   - Check for network and disk performance
-  - Contact AppsCode team if this issue persists for a long time
+  - Contact AppsCode team if this issue persists for more than a day

 ### KubeDB Provisioner